ublue-os/ucore/README.md

 - Enables staging of automatic system updates via rpm-ostreed
 - Enables password based SSH auth (required for locally running cockpit web interface)
 - Disables Zincati auto upgrade/reboot service
-  - *NOTE: currently, zincati fails to start on systems with OCI based deployments (like uCore).
-Upstream efforts are active to correct this.*

 Note: per [cockpit instructions](https://cockpit-project.org/running.html#coreos) the cockpit-ws RPM is **not** installed, rather it is provided as a pre-defined systemd service which runs a podman container.